Fastboot Commands: A Beginner’s Guide

 Fastboot is a powerful tool bundled with Google Android SDK and also an engineering protocol that helps to write data directly to your phone’s flash memory.
 Since it directly writes to the phone’s flash memory, It can start on your device even before Android OS loads, even under the scenario when Android isn’t installed at all.

 The phone needs to be booted into “Bootloader mode” to use the Fastboot commands.
 It enables access on all your device partitions.
 Hence, one can patch those partitions by flashing firmware, recoveries, bootloader etc.

-Fastboot is most commonly used for unlocking the bootloader of smartphones.
+Fastboot is most commonly used for unlocking the bootloader or to establish communication with hardware when the software has failed or bricked.
 If you are familiar with rooting and modding your android phone, you must have heard a lot about ADB and fastboot.
 If you are new to this scene, we’d recommend checking our beginners guide to rooting.

 Popular Fastboot Commands

 When you’re working on the bootloader mode, ADB commands will no longer work, as the device is not booted into Android OS.
 Hence, the Android debugging tools can’t communicate to the phone.
 As mentioned above, the Fastboot commands would work even if the OS isn’t booted, provided your device is booted into Bootloader/Fastboot mode.
 These are probably the most useful tools available which will come to rescue when you brick your device or when you want to replace your device partitions.